Bland dietHeartburn - bland diet; Nausea - bland diet; Diarrhea - bland diet; Peptic ulcer - bland diet

 - Seeds and nuts

-- Highly seasoned cured or smoked meats and fish
+- Highly seasoned, cured or smoked meats and fish

 - Fried foods

-You should also avoid medicine that contains aspirin or ibuprofen (Advil, Motrin)
+You should also avoid medicine that contains aspirin or ibuprofen (Advil, Motrin).

 Other Diet Tips

-Here are some tips for when you are on a bland diet:
+When you are on a bland diet:

 - Eat small meals, and eat more often during the day.